 Examples of the GIS data series in use

 Our Australian GIS Postcode Data products are available for individual States / Territories, and as a discounted compilation for our whole nation.
 They are available in just about all widely used modern and traditional digital GIS formats (GeoJSON, WKT, GML, ESRI .shp; MapInfo Mif/Mid; and KML for use with the amazing and free Google Earth – please see the Supplementary Licence Conditions for supply in Google KML format).
 These are suitable for a large range of advanced marketing and business analysis applications within a geographic information system (GIS) application.
 If you haven’t heard of GIS before, we have a Quick Introduction to GIS which you may find worth a look, in order to help you decide which of our products best meet your needs.
-GIS Data products are maintained regularly and are up to date for current 2018 Australia Post revisions.
+GIS Data products are maintained regularly and are up to date for current 2023 Australian postcode revisions and updates.
 You Can see some examples of their use below.
 For users new to GIS and who would like some help getting started, you may be interested in our GIS software support options.

 Seen here an illustration of our Postcode Area data deployed in a sales territory / franchise application.